-Schedule Arctic Curling Cup 2018
+SCHEDULE/results Arctic Curling Cup 2018

 Dudinka is the administrative centre of Taymyrsky Dolgano-Nenetsky district, the northernmost district of Krasnoyarsk Krai, the second biggest subject of Russian Federation.
 Having a population of only 20000, Dudinka is relatively close to Norilsk, the second biggest city behind the Arctic Circle.
 Dudinka is situated on the bank of the Yenisei river, and is surrounded by the hundreds of kilometres of untouched Siberian nature.

 This part of the Arctic, green in the summer and snow covered in the winter, is both harsh and beautiful. the unconquered lands welcome explorers and tourists alike, as new infrastructure is being build all the time.
 In 2014, Taymyr Ice Arena was built, signifying a large step in development of the area.
 In 2016 a kids curling school was opened in Dudinka, sponsored by the local industries.

 Teams at arctic curling cup 2018

 Arctic Curling Cup 2018 will take place at Ice arena “Taymyr” from 24 to 27 May 2018.
 This tournament is a part of World Curling Tour.
 10 double mixed teams will participate in the tournament.

 Canada: Joanne Courtney and Reid Carruthers.
 Team: 2017 World Mixed Doubles Championship – silver.
 Reid – 2011 world champion (men’s teams), Joanne – 2017 world champion (women’s teams).

 Canada/Sweden: Rachel Homan and Niklas Edin.
 Rachel – 2017 world champion (women’s teams), Niklas – 2014 and 2018 Olympic medalist (men’s teams), multiple world and European champion (men’s teams).